-But what if you are new to the hobby and don't yet have that knowledge?
+When I embroider, I get a thrill from watching my own hands create something new and beautiful.
+But what if you are new to the hobby and don't yet have the skills?

 How about testing a stitch on a scrap of fabric before putting the time into including it in your project, only to find out it is not the best choice?